akvorado/akvorado/console/data/docs/03-usage.md

 The following endpoints are exposed for use by ClickHouse:

-- `/api/v0/orchestrator/clickhouse/init.sh` contains the schemas in the form of a script to execute during initialization to get them installed at the proper location
 - `/api/v0/orchestrator/clickhouse/protocols.csv` contains a CSV with the mapping between protocol numbers and names
 - `/api/v0/orchestrator/clickhouse/asns.csv` contains a CSV with the mapping